 The Hit Factory (now Hit Factory Criteria Miami) is a legendary recording studio with a long history of producing major recordings for leading artists and groups.
-The list of those recording at Hit Factory locations in New York and now in Miami have ranged from John Lennon, Paul McCartney and Paul Simon to Beyonce and Lil Wayne.
-Bag End subwoofers are now helping the studio adapt its studio capabilities to bring true reproduction to both the wide variety of music genres and clients the studio serves, but especially to the demands of today’s urban music.
-As music styles and the artists/customers of the studio veered more towards the urban genre with low frequency program material, Chief Operating Officer Bob Lanier felt it was important to assess the sub situations in the studio’s rooms to ensure the studio could continue to meet its clientele’s desire for more bottom end and a “club sound”.
+Those recording at Hit Factory locations in New York, and now Miami, have ranged from John Lennon, Paul McCartney and Paul Simon to Beyonce and Lil Wayne.
+Bag End subwoofers are now helping the studio adapt its studio capabilities to bring true reproduction to both the wide variety of music genres and clients the studio serves.
+Music styles and the artists/customers of the studio began to veer more towards the urban genre with low frequency program material.
+Therefore, Chief Operating Officer Bob Lanier felt it was important to assess the sub situation in the studios.
+Bob wanted to ensure the studio could continue to meet its clientele’s desire for more bottom end and a “club sound”.
 Hit Factory then commissioned Walter-Storyk Design Group to calibrate/tune each of the individual studios and make recommendations where changes were needed.

 “The expertise of John Storyk and WSDG is legendary, Lanier says.
 “We wanted the most exhausting assessment of our studios, and we knew they would give us that.”

-“We found that the Hit Factory technicians had done a terrific hob of maintaining the studio sound quality,” says WSDG Senior Engineer Dave Kotch, “But as we tuned and calibrated each room, we found that there was one particular room where the bass was lacking and needed to be reworked.”
-The room was one that had been making Platinum records since 1983, but as Hit Factory evolved to meet the demands of its clients, it recognized the need to adapt and incorporate new technology to better meet those needs.
+WSDG Senior Engineer Dave Kotch said, “We found that the Hit Factory technicians had done a terrific job of maintaining the studio sound quality.
+But, as we tuned and calibrated each room, we found that there was one particular room where the bass was lacking and needed to be reworked.”
+The room was one that had been making Platinum records since 1983.
+As Hit Factory evolved to meet the demands of its clients, it recognized the need to adapt and incorporate new technology to better meet those needs.

 Kotch points out that one of the biggest challenges in installing subs into a studio is maintaining proper time-alignment and room position of the sub.

 The recommendation of Storyk and Kotch after their assessment was to replace the existing subwoofer in that studio.
-They evaluated a number of subs from leading manufacturers, and Bob Lanier, Trevor Fletcher, VP and general manger of Hit Factory and Simon Soong, head of the technical department tested several temselves.
+They evaluated a number of subs from leading manufacturers.
+Bob Lanier, Trevor Fletcher, VP and general manger of Hit Factory, and Simon Soong, head of the technical department, tested several themselves.
 The Hit Facory’s final decision, based on WSDG’s recommendation, was to choose the new IPD18E-I subwoofer made by Bag End.

-“The studie had to have subwoofers that could meet the needs of a variety of music styles, including today’s urban music that demands a lot of the low end.” says Kotch, “and we also had a very small install space to work with in the control room.
+“The studio had to have subwoofers that could meet the needs of a variety of music styles”, says Kotch.
+“In addition, we had a very small install space to work with in the control room.”

 We weren’t willing to sacrifice one requirement for the other, and Bag End was the only sub that fit the bill completely.”

-“Obviously,” says Simon Soong, head of the technical department, “the ability of the subs to handle the abuse of lots of extremely heavy bass and still deliver accurate sound was paramount, and Bag End won in that department hands down.
+“Obviously,” says Simon Soong, head of the technical department, “the ability of the subs to handle the abuse of lots of extremely heavy bass and still deliver accurate sound was paramount.
+Bag End won in that department hands down.
 But these Bag End subwoofers are also very compact, and fit into our available space.
-And the IPD18E-I subwoofer is self-powered, which made the installation much easier for me.”
+And the IPD18E-I subwoofer is self-powered, which made the installation much easier.”

 “It also wasn’t just a matter of the volume or absence of low end,” says Fletcher, “but the true characteristics of the low end as well – which is one of the most important results artists are looking for.
 Bag End met that need for us.”